 Refractive Lens Exchange

-Premium multifocal intraocular lenses have revolutionised what can be offered for patients having lens replacement surgery.
+Premium multifocal intraocular lenses have revolutionised what can be offered for patients having clear lens replacement surgery.

-Refractive lens exchange may be a better option than laser eye surgery, such as LASIK or PRK, for some patients, especially those already needing glasses for reading (presbyopia) or whom are significantly long-sighted (hyperopia).
-Refractive lens exchange (usually abbreviated to RLE) is also known as refractive lens surgery, lens replacement surgery or clear lens exchange.
+Refractive lens exchange (clear lens exchange) may be a better option than laser eye surgery, such as LASIK or PRK, for some patients, especially those already needing glasses for reading (presbyopia) or whom are significantly long-sighted (hyperopia).

 RLE surgery replaces the clear natural lens inside the front part of your eye with an artificial intraocular lens (IOL).
 The technical procedure is very similar to cataract surgery, although in RLE no cataract is present and the natural lens being removed is still clear.